mb010/AstroAugmentations/README.md

 Developed using: `torch>=1.10.2+cu113` and `'torchvision>=0.11.3+cu113`.

 # Usage

+The default is to import the package as `AA`: `import astroaugmentations as AA`.
 Augmentations for each data type are seperated into individual modules, each of which will contain submodules with regime specific augmentations e.g.:
 - `AA.image_domain` contains transformations designed for imaging / computer vision tasks.